Gareth Jones (journalist): Kidnapping and death

+Shanxi historians Li Xin and Sun Yuxin argued that the suspicious aspect of Jones’s kidnapping lay in the fact that the kidnappers did not prioritize monetary gain, unlike most groups who kidnapped foreigners, and that according to contemporary reports, the German journalist Herbert Mueller, who was traveling with Jones, was not abducted or forced to flee on horseback but was instead released unconditionally.

+By 2002, historians learned from declassified British intelligence files that Müller had another identity: he was an intelligence agent for the Soviet NKVD.
+British security services maintained a dedicated intelligence file on Müller from 1917 to 1951.
+Müller had already attracted special attention from the British military attaché in China between 1927 and 1928, and in 1934 British authorities discovered that Müller had used the alias “Gordon” in Hankou(Hankow).
+Meanwhile, the German firm in Zhangjiakou(Kalgan) that provided transportation for Jones and Müller—Wostwag (West-Osteuropäische Warenaustausch A-G)—was a front company established by the Fourth Department (Intelligence) of the Soviet Red Army General Staff.

+Lloyd George is reported to have said:

 That part of the world is a cauldron of conflicting intrigue and one or other interests concerned probably knew that Mr Gareth Jones knew too much of what was going on.
 He had a passion for finding out what was happening in foreign lands wherever there was trouble, and in pursuit of his investigations he shrank from no risk.
 I had always been afraid that he would take one risk too many.
 Nothing escaped his observation, and he allowed no obstacle to turn from his course when he thought that there was some fact, which he could obtain.
 He had the almost unfailing knack of getting at things that mattered.